No matter how you feel about physician-rating sites, the numbers show that they are here to stay.

 Garrison: According to a Nielson survey, more than 70 percent of Internet users trust online opinions and ratings.
 And while no one likes to receive negative criticism, it is an opportunity to listen constructively to patients’ complaints and become aware of issues within their practice that can perhaps be easily addressed.

-Doctors can also take a proactive approach to making sure prospective patients get a well-rounded view of their practice and encourage online feedback.
+Doctors can also take a proactive approach to make sure prospective patients get a well-rounded view of their practice and encourage online feedback.
 Doctors can request free, customizable comment cards from Vitals they can distribute to patients.
 The cards basically state: “If you’re satisfied, tell others on Vitals.
 If you’re not, tell us.”
 This encourages patients to go online and share their positive interactions with others and hopefully keeps the negative comments offline to be dealt with by the office staff.

 What are your thoughts on physician rating sites like Vitals.com?
 Do you think they help or hurt the industry?
 Let us know in the comment section below.